twolodzko/se/README.md

 * `=` – print the line number.
 * `s/src/dst/[limit]` – use regular expression to replace `src` with `dst` in the pattern space.
 * `y/src/dst/` – translate any characters from pattern space that match characters in `src` with corresponding characters in `dst`.
+Same as command line application `tr`, it supports ranges, e.g. `y/A-Z/a-z/` would translate ASCII characters to lowercase.
+Range is defined as `start-end` where `start` and `end` are characters, so `-az` or `az-` are just three characters, but `a-z` is a range.
+Ranges can be combined with other characters or ranges, e.g. `a-zA-Z ,.`.
 * `h` or `c` - copy the content of the pattern space to the hold space.
 * `g` or `v` - copy the content of the hold space to the pattern space.
 * `x` – exchange the content of the pattern space with content of the hold space.